U.S. Alerts

 Partly Cloudy

-Monday: A slight chance of showers after noon.
-Mostly sunny, with a high near 61.
+Tuesday: A 20 percent chance of showers and thunderstorms after noon.
+Mostly sunny, with a high near 90.
+South southeast wind 5 to 10 mph becoming north northwest in the afternoon.

 Mostly Sunny